akhileshch19/Simon-Game/README.md

 # Simon-Game
-Created a Simon game simulator.
+Created an online Simon game simulator using javascript and jQuery